Immigration Corner | Who is a British subject?

 Dear Mr Bassie,

-A person became a British subject on January 1, 1983 if, until then, he/she was either:
+Persons became a British subject on January 1, 1983 if, until then, they were either:

-A person also became a British subject on January 1, 1983 if he/she was a woman who registered as a British subject based on marriage to a man in one of these categories.
+• A person also became a British subject on January 1, 1983, if she was a woman who registered as a British subject on the basis of marriage to a man in one of these categories.

-A person is a British subject if he/she was a citizen of Ireland on December 31, 1948 and made a claim to remain a British subject.
+A person was a British subject if he/she was a citizen of Ireland on December 31, 1948, and made a claim to remain a British subject.

-If a person did not make a claim to remain a British subject, he/she can apply to the Home Secretary to become a British subject if either:
+If he/she did not make a claim to remain a British subject, that person can apply to the home secretary to become a British subject if either:

-• He/she has been in Crown service for the United Kingdom Government
+• He/she has been in Crown service for the UK government.

 British subjects cannot normally pass on that status to their children if the children were born after January 1, 1983.

-However, a child may be a British subject if he/she was born on or after January 1, 1983 in the United Kingdom or a British overseas territory and all the following apply upon birth of the child:
+However, children may be British subjects if they were born on or after January 1, 1983, in the UK or a British Overseas Territory and all the following apply when they are born:

-• One of the parents is a British subject
+• One of their parents is a British subject.

-• The child would be stateless without British subject status
+• They would be stateless without British subject status.

-As British subjects, persons can hold a British passport, get consular assistance and protection from United Kingdom diplomatic posts.
+As a British subject, a person can hold a British passport and receive consular assistance and protection from United Kingdom diplomatic posts.
 However, persons are usually subject to immigration controls and do not have the automatic right to live or work in the United Kingdom.
 Please note that there are only rare exceptions to this.
-Also, these persons are not considered to be United Kingdom nationals by the European Union.
+Also, those persons are not considered a United Kingdom national by the European Union.

-A child under 18 years old can be registered as a British subject in special circumstances.
-It is advisable that persons read the guidance notes using Form MN4 before applying.
+• Children: Please note that a child under 18 years of age can be registered as a British subject in special circumstances.

 I hope this helps.